 A very special friend had given me a rose plant a few weeks before the time.
 The day we brought Kathryn home, the first rosebud appeared…it was so special.

 Her primary care

-I asked my cousin, who was unemployed at the time, to come and live with us and take care of my baby (3 months old), when I went back to work.
+I asked my cousin, who was unemployed at the time, to come and live with us and take care of my baby (3 months old) when I went back to work.
 My daughter had interaction with other family members but shied away from them most of the time.
 She would cry hysterically the minute anyone other than myself, husband, boys or cousin picked her up.
-We wrote this down to her just being too used to my cousin, whom she spent majority of her time with.
+We wrote this down to her just being too used to my cousin, whom she spent the majority of her time with.
 The one difference with her was that the first 2-3 years, she would just scream.
 I mean a high-pitched scream which would literally leave me wondering when she would pop a blood vessel.
 It concerned me but there was no getting her to stop the behaviour…it was just odd and very embarrassing especially in public.
 Looking back now, being around other people, didn’t exactly stop her doing this.
 She didn’t attend daycare either as the boys did from the age of 1.

-I wonder if I had in fact sent her to daycare like the boys, would she have learnt to overcome her fear/anxiety of talking in front of or to others…
+I wonder if I had, in fact, sent her to daycare like the boys, would she have learnt to overcome her fear/anxiety of talking in front of or to others…